Our Carroll nursing students are not just involved with their studies but are actively engaged in our campus and the local community.

 Nursing White Coat and Hand Blessing Ceremony

 The Zeta Upsilon Chapter of Sigma was formed through the joint efforts of the nursing faculty at Carroll College and Montana State University School of Nursing to encourage and recognize superior scholarship and/or leadership achievement in nursing at either the undergraduate or graduate level in the state of Montana.
-The purposes of Sigma are to: 1) recognize superior achievement; 2) recognize the development of leadership qualities; 3) foster high professional standards; 4) encourage creative work; and 5) strengthen commitment to the goals and purposes of the nursing profession.
+Sigma is an international community of nurses, dedicated to the advancement of knowledge, teaching, learning, and service through the cultivation of communities of practice, education, and research.

 The Carroll College Student Nurses’ Association is the college chapter for the state and national Student Nurses’ Association.
-CCSNA brings students together to help further the growth of nursing, providing opportunities for education, experience, service and fellowship.
+CCSNA brings students together to help further the growth of nursing, providing opportunities for education, experience, service, and fellowship.
 Attendance at state and national conventions allows students to have an active voice in the future of nursing.
 CCSNA is involved with a variety of campus and community events and projects.
 Expand the sections below to read more.

 CCSNA brings in speakers, including from the local hospital, to guide student nurses on how to successfully interview for jobs.